-A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya; or 5D for short.
+A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya: Extending the New Synthesis.

-This page will is only a tentative outline, and will undergo constant updates.
-The current order, titles, and summarized content only lay out a rough overview of the next few essays.
+Follows is a tentative outline, which will undergo constant updates.
+The current order, titles, and summarized content only lay out a rough overview of the published and upcoming essays.

 Both academic publishing and the book industry have severe drawbacks.
-For 5D, I will publish essays laying out the basic ideas here and in social media.
+For 5D, I will publish essays laying out the basic ideas here, and in various academic and social media.
 The full treatment will appear in the finished book.